Become a Resident Networker

 How to apply?

 Want to become an RN?
 Fantastic!
 This role provides you with an amazing opportunity to expand your skills and and your experience at UTS Housing by becoming part of the Resident Networker community.
-View the Position Description here.
+View the Learn more about the program here.

 Applications usually open in May and October each year.
 Once applications open, all residents will receive an email with further details regarding the role and a link to the application form.